bocacha/PI-DOGS/README.md

 ### Technical Description:

 Dogs Parade was build developing a Server in Express, wich mount and configure a Data base through Sequelize.
-The stored data is then renderized on the Client side of Dogs Parade making use of React to build the necessary functional components; Redux to set your data ready in your components Global State, and CSS Styled components to bring you a pleasant view.
+The stored data is then renderized on the Client side of Dogs Parade making use of React to build the necessary functional components; Then use Redux to set your data ready in your components Global State, and CSS Styled components to bring you a pleasant view.

 ### API Data Management: